eea/garie-webscore/Readme.md

 If you want to test the system, you can make the environment variable TEST_SUBSCRIPTION_EVENTS 'true' (it defaults to 'false').
 There are several tests (you can find them in test.js) that run, with the frequency set by the cronjob, that manually change a website's score and notifies the list of subscribers.

+There is also a feature for monthly emails.
+Every start of the month (1st) an email will be sent with a short overview of the past month evolution.
+If the container dies and some emails are not sent, between 1st-5th of the month (if the container wakes up) there will be a retry.
+After that, there is an environment variable we can set (FORCED_MAIL_RESEND) which if 'true' it will force resend the unsent emails past the 5th.

 ## License
 Icons from https://icons.getbootstrap.com/, MIT license